rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- Another mesh e.g. table
+- Another mesh: `Table`
-- Mirror/rotate selected meshes too
+- Can Mirror/rotate selected meshes
+- Can undo/redo meshes

 - Work on a humanoid in blender
 - Use mixamo to rig it